ibm-cloud-docs/databases-for-redis/reference-architecture.md

 ## Portals

 {{site.data.keyword.databases-for-redis}} database connections are managed by 2 HAProxy portals.
 They automatically connect to the leader member of the Redis cluster and provide load-balancing.
-The portals are then behind the Kubernetes Nodeport Service, which provides the point of connection for your applications.
+The portals are then behind a Kubernetes endpoints, which provides the connection for your applications.
 Having two portals allows for applications to maintain connectivity if one of the portals becomes unreachable.

 ### Encryption in Transit

 All {{site.data.keyword.databases-for-redis}} HAProxy portals are TLS/SSL enabled and support TLS version 1.2.
 Self-signed certificates are provided to enable applications to validate the server upon connection.

-## Monitoring

-Each cluster's monitoring gathers the collected database, container, pod, and cluster metrics.
-All relevant container and database application monitoring is collected and sent to the IBM Cloud Monitoring Service.

 ## Access Management

 {{site.data.keyword.databases-for-redis}} is an IAM-integrated service.
 Access to the service is governed by the roles and attributes that are consistent with IAM integrated services across the {{site.data.keyword.cloud_notm}}.
 For more information on IAM, see the [What is IAM?](https://console.{DomainName}/docs/iam/index.html#iamoverview) documentation.
 For details on how IAM affects access to {{site.data.keyword.databases-for-redis}}, see the [Managing Access](./access-management.html) page.